 So far, this gentle giraffe humming has only been heard and recorded at night.

 Zoo managers and giraffe keepers say they had never heard this humming until the researchers played the audio recordings, so they can't be certain it isn't just a version of giraffe snoring!

-Giraffes will communicate an alarm of danger by stamping their feet and emitting loud snorts or grunts.
+Giraffes will communicate alarm or danger by stamping their feet and emitting loud snorts or grunts.

-Occasionally they will also use snoring and hissing sounds, but these are usually only heard during fights.
-Yes, male giraffes do fight, and yes, it is usually over a mating issue.
+Occasionally they will use snoring and hissing sounds, but these are usually only heard during fights.
+Yes, male giraffes do fight, and yes, it is usually over mating.